Last Updated on November 11, 2021 by Jim Ferri

 Spring soon follows, bringing a kaleidoscopic carpet of yellow mustard blooms, purple lupine and crimson clover across the valley floor.

-Napa is a good place to start a tour since it has plenty of hotels, inns, B&Bs, and numerous restaurants.
+Napa is a good place to start a tour since it’s at the southern end of the valley and has plenty of hotels, inns, B&Bs, and numerous restaurants.
 Napa is also where you’ll find the Napa Valley Welcome Center, where you can stock up on plenty of info to organize your stay.

-I stayed two nights at the Napa River Inn in the town of Napa, and a third night at the Mount View Hotel & Spa in Calistoga further north in the valley, since I wanted to sample both ends of the valley.
+I stayed two nights at the Napa River Inn, in downtown Napa, and a third night at the Mount View Hotel & Spa in Calistoga further north in the valley, since I wanted to sample both ends of the valley.

 St. Helena Wine District